 14:3 And doth thou open thine eyes upon such an one, and bringest me into judgment with thee?
 14:4 Who can bring a clean thing out of an unclean? not one.

-Job asks for compassion and a life of rest until he dies. for he does not know of resurrection and believes that this physical is all there is.
-This speaks of the vanity of physical life apart from God, as does Ecclesiastes.
+Job asks for compassion and a life of rest until he dies. for he does not know of any resurrection and believes that this physical is all there is.
+This speaks of the vanity of physical life and the need for God’s deliverance from death, as does Ecclesiastes.

 14:5 Seeing his days are determined, the number of his months are with thee, thou hast appointed his bounds that he cannot pass; 14:6 Turn from him, that he may rest, till he shall accomplish, as an hireling, his day.

 14:7 For there is hope of a tree, if it be cut down, that it will sprout again, and that the tender branch thereof will not cease.
 14:8 Though the root thereof wax old in the earth, and the stock thereof die in the ground; 14:9 Yet through the scent of water it will bud, and bring forth boughs like a plant.

 14:10 But man dieth, and wasteth away: yea, man giveth up the ghost, and where is he?
 14:11 As the waters fail from the sea, and the flood decayeth